ooni/spec/techniques/tq-007-UDP-information-collection.md

 By using a random UDP source port:
 - allows us to distinguish ICMP errors delivered via `IP_RECVERR` to `MSG_ERRQUEUE` across queries
 - accounts for ECMP-like<sup>[2](#fn2)</sup> broken paths
-- is BCP to prevent blind DNS/UDP spoofing
+- [BCP152](https://tools.ietf.org/html/bcp152#section-6.1) suggests this to prevent blind DNS/UDP spoofing

 <a name="fn1">1</a>: unless doing traceroutes or other alike measurements that
 SHOULD preserve path like paris-traceroute does